 - Measure the customer experience

-There needs to be clarity about what the scorecard is going to be used for and then ensure that the design meets these objectives.
+There needs to be clarity about what the scorecard is going to be used for, so you can ensure that the design meets these objectives.

 Call Recording Quality Management (CRQM) was originally developed around call scoring and reviewing the telephone call recordings.
-In today’s multi-channel environments, some Advisors may not handle telephone calls.
-Instead many may deal exclusively with Live Chat, email, social media or a wide range of channels.
+In today’s multichannel environments, some agents may not handle telephone calls.
+Instead many may deal exclusively with webchat, email, social media or a wide range of other channels.

-Customers may never interact with an organisation over the telephone, but the quality of the engagement still needs to be measured.
+Customers may never interact with an organization over the phone, but the quality of the engagement still needs to be measured.
 Different channels have different components, and therefore the measures need to be adapted.

-The objectives of the contact centre and the values of the brand should be incorporated into the design of a scorecard.
-There are thousands of scorecards available to download, but the type of organisation and the value of the services that it provides will impact the points of assessment and the scoring.
+The objectives of the contact center and the values of the brand should be incorporated into the design of a scorecard.
+There are thousands of scorecards available to download, but the type of organization and the value of the services that it provides will impact the points of assessment and the scoring.

-- A high-value sales organisation would require different scoring criteria to a low-value service.
+- A high-value sales organization would require different scoring criteria to a low-value service.